 Bob: You said that most of us would think that we have left, and we may not have really left.
 You defined leaving as “forsaking dependence upon.”
 How can I run a test to see whether I’ve done the leaving that I’m supposed to have done?

-Dennis: Yeah, that was what she was essentially saying and, obviously, my mom had practice.
 I was almost 25 years old, so she had 24 years practice caring for me as her son.
 But what she was doing was rushing in to care for me, and in future conversations with my mom, the mistake that Barbara made would be brought up by her.
-I learned a very valuable lesson —be very careful, as a couple, of what you share with your parents of how your spouse has disappointed you or hurt you.
+I learned a valuable lesson —be careful, as a couple, what you share with your parents of how your spouse has disappointed or hurt you.
 Your parents don’t have near the grace to give your spouse that you have.
 You’re their son or their daughter that they will naturally move to protect.
 They’ve been trained to do that for years.

 I don’t condemn my mom for her protective instincts.
 I just recognize that they’re there.
 But I realized at that point I couldn’t share those disappointments with my mom.
 It would simply play to a weakness in her life, and set Barbara up to be a failure in my mom’s eyes.

 Bob: So you’re saying that in this idea of leaving emotionally, we’ve got to be on guard against a natural tendency our parents will have to continue to try to be our parents.